didiersmith/steve/chapters/the-terrarium.md

 ## 0. The Terrarium

 Xavier was keen to return to his project and forget the events of the previous day.
-He left his dad to explain to his mom what had happened to her pet ketzel, and slipped into his hanger-sized laboratory.
+He left his dad to catch his mom up on recent events, and slipped into his hangar-sized laboratory.
 The ASIC was waiting patiently in its towering diamond cylinder, bathed in coolant.

 Xavier sat down at his computer.
 He had a vision in his head, but no clue if it would be physically possible.
 He had the MHI-10 help him design an extremely powerful fusion-driven vacuum pump, which he built and attached to an igloo-shaped diamond chamber.
 He slipped some manufacturing robots and materials through the igloo's airlock, ran back to his computer, and re-opened his 1cm sphere design in the CAM program.
 He clicked "run".